 COO approved an editorial change to the charge of the Public Awareness Committee.
 The change reflects the name change of the Public Information Office to the Public Awareness Office and is as follows:

 To develop programs that promote libraries and library issues nationwide.
 To assist ALA members in promoting their libraries at the local, state and national levels.
-To work closely with the ALA public information office and ALA officers, committees and units in developing and coordinating promotional and marketing programs and tools for libraries, librarians and ALA, including National Library Week and other national campaigns focused on the continuing support of libraries.
+To work closely with the ALA Public Awareness Office and ALA officers, committees and units in developing and coordinating promotional and marketing programs and tools for libraries, librarians and ALA, including National Library Week and other national campaigns focused on the continuing support of libraries.

 Respectfully submitted to the ALA Council, Sunday, June 25, 2016.